-Puno and Colca Canyon: Whilst hot during the day, a jacket is important as the high altitude means it can get very cold at night.
+Puno and Colca Canyon: Whilst hot during the day, the high altitude means it can be very cold in the morning and at night, particularly between May-Sep.
+Layered clothing is the best approach and a waterproof jacket important between Oct-May.